 The contribution requirements of plan members and the City are established and may be amended through negotiations between the City and the respective unions.
 The Retiree Medical Benefits Plan is funded on a pay-as-you-go basis, eligible retirees premiums are paid annually to fund the healthcare benefits provided to current retirees.
 Retirees are currently not required to contribute to the plan.
-The City made contributions to the Retiree Medical Benefits Plan of \$151,103 for the year ended December 31, 2021.
+The City made contributions to the Retiree Medical Benefits Plan and Police Death Benefits Plan of \$151,267 and \$400, respectively, for the year ended December 31, 2022.
 The Police Death Benefit Plan is funded through a \$400 contribution by the City when new full-time police officers are hired.
-Plan members are not allowed to contribute and the City made no contributions during the year ended December 31, 2021.
+Plan members are not allowed to contribute.